kjose/easyapi/README.md

-# Go Api
+# Easy Api

-Build on top of gin and gorm, goapi is a an extension of services to manage easily automatic logic in the creation of resources.
+Build on top of gin and gorm, Easyapi is a an extension of services to manage easily automatic logic in the creation of resources.

 ## Documentation